 - Sequence number (12 bits): increments within the same millisecond, supporting up to 4,096 IDs per machine per millisecond.

-Add a sign bit and you get 64 bits total.
-Because the timestamp sits in the most significant bits, Snowflake IDs are roughly sortable by time, which is why tweet IDs and account IDs are time-ordered when you compare them.
+Add a sign bit and you have 64 bits total.
+Because the timestamp sits in the most significant bits, Snowflake IDs are roughly sortable by time, which is why tweet IDs are time-ordered when you compare them.

-The practical consequence: you cannot extract a registration date from an old user ID, even though you can extract a creation timestamp from any tweet ID.
-If you need a join date for an older account, fetch the created_at field from the user profile directly.
+The practical consequence: you can extract a creation timestamp from any tweet ID, but you cannot reliably extract a registration date from an old user ID, because pre-2016 user IDs carry no embedded timestamp.
+If you need a join date for an older account, read the created_at field from the profile directly, or use the account age checker for a quick one-off lookup.

 There are exactly three conversion operations you ever need: